Breaking News | Traders ask court to restrain govt from Oyinlola Olorunda Market

 No date has been fixed for hearing of the motion.

-The traders protested in front of the Ikeja High Court yesterday before their lawyers filed the application.
+The traders protested in front of the Ikeja High Court on Monday before their lawyers filed the application.

 Comments